Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 There are two points to consider when choosing a talent, however.

 First, does it fit the flavour of the setting and the character?
 If you are unsure, consult your fellow players and GM.
 They can even help you rename and change the flavour of the talent if necessary, although changing the mechanics or balance of the talent is not advised.
-(If your group comes up with any particularly good New Crobuzon versions of offical talents, message me and I will consider adding them to this guide - I can be found on the [Genesys RPG Community Discord Server](https://discord.gg/Y9xM67uttc).)
+(If your group comes up with any particularly good New Crobuzon versions of official talents, message me and I will consider adding them to this guide - I can be found on the [Genesys RPG Community Discord Server](https://discord.gg/Y9xM67uttc).)

 Second, does the talent refer to a skill or mechanic that is not used in the New Crobuzon setting (e.g. Computers)?
 If so, this talent has no effect.
 Talents that refer to 'magic skills' instead refer to thaumaturgic skills, again assuming they are in keeping with the setting.